 Office: Kirby 305

 John Dinan’s research focuses on state constitutionalism, federalism, and American political development.
 He is the author of several books, including The American State Constitutional Tradition and Keeping the People’s Liberties: Legislators, Citizens, and Judges as Guardians of Rights, and he writes an annual entry on state constitutional developments for The Book of the States.
-He served as the chair of the Federalism and Intergovernmental Relations Section of the American Political Science Association.
+He is the editor of Publius: The Journal of Federalism and is a past chair of the Federalism and Intergovernmental Relations Section of the American Political Science Association.
 He received his PhD from the University of Virginia.

 B.A.
 1990, University of Virginia

 Visiting Assistant Professor (1996-2000), Assistant Professor (2001-2003), Associate Professor (2003-2011), Professor (2011-), Wake Forest University

 The Virginia State Constitution, 2nd ed.
 (Oxford University Press, 2014)

 The American State Constitutional Tradition (University Press of Kansas, 2006)